Net metering: Canada

 Ontario allows net metering for systems up to 500 kW, however credits can only be carried for 12 consecutive months.
 Should a consumer establish a credit where they generate more than they consume for 8 months and use up the credits in the 10th month, then the 12-month period begins again from the date that the next credit is shown on an invoice.
 Any unused credits remaining at the end of 12 consecutive months of a consumer being in a credit situation are cleared at the end of that billing.

 Areas of British Columbia serviced by BC Hydro are allowed net metering for up to 100 kW.
 At each annual anniversary on March 1 the customer is paid a market price, calculated as daily average mid-Columbia price for a previous year.
 FortisBC which serves an area in South Central BC also allows net-metering for up to 50 kW.
 Customers are paid their existing retail rate for any net energy they produce.
 The City of New Westminster, which has its own electrical utility, also allows net metering.

 New Brunswick allows net metering for installations up to 100 kW.
 Credits from excess generated power can be carried over until March at which time any excess credits are lost.

 SaskPower allows net metering for installations up to 100 kW.
 Credits from excess generated power can be carried over until the customer's annual anniversary date, at which time any excess credits are lost.

 In Nova Scotia, in 2015, 43 residences and businesses began using solar panels for electricity.
 By 2017, the number was up to 133.
 These customers’ solar systems are net metered.
 The excess power produced by the solar panels is bought from the homeowner by Nova Scotia Power at the same rate that the utility sells it to its customers.
 “The downside for Nova Scotia Power is that it must maintain the capacity to produce electricity even when it is not sunny.”
+In 2022, Nova Scotia increased the net metering cap for "small general class" businesses to 200 kW, and for large commercial customers to 1000 kW.
+As of 2024, 7000 Nova Scotians had installed solar.
+As of 31 December 2024, there were 45 active commercial net metering generators totalling 4.1 MW, and 11 102 legacy net metering customers (including 58 with wind, 1with hydro, and 6 six "other/combination") with a nameplate capacity of 97.7 MW.
+This was over double the projection of 39 MW published in 2020 for 2025.